nguyenmv2/raas/docs/configuration.md

 ## Project name customization

-If you want to use Bootzooka as a scaffolding for your own project, use the `renameProject` command with sbt, for example:
+If you want to use Raas as a scaffolding for your own project, use the `renameProject` command with sbt, for example:

 ````
 sbt "renameProject com.mycompany foobar"